libgdx/libgdx.github.io/wiki/start/simple-game-extended.md

 }
 ```

-We start the application with instantiating a SpriteBatch and a BitmapFont.
+We start the application with instantiating a SpriteBatch, BitmapFont and a Viewport.
 It is a bad practice to create multiple objects that can be shared instead (see [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)).
 The SpriteBatch object is used to render objects onto the screen, such as textures; and the BitmapFont object is used, along with a SpriteBatch, to render text onto the screen.
 We will touch more on this in the Screen classes.

 Next, we set the Screen of the Game to a `MainMenuScreen` object, with a Drop instance as its first and only parameter.